The Space of Integrable Systems from Generalised $T\bar{T}$-Deformations: Flow Equations for Free Energy Fluxes: Generic Derivation

 Using that $\ii[Q_i,j_{kj}]=\p_{t_i}j_{kj}$, we deduce, for all $\iota<x<R-\iota$, \beq \ri\int_{0}^y \dd z\,[q_i(z),j_{kj}(x)] = \p_{t_i}j_{kj}(x)\chi(x<y) + \Or_{ikj}(x,y) \eeq where $\Or_{ikj}(x,y)$ is nonzero only around $x=y$, and is a local observable supported at $x$ for $x\simeq y$. $\chi(x<y)$ is the indicator function that gives $1$ if $x<y$ and gives zero otherwise.
 Likewise we have \beq \ri\int_{z}^R \dd y\,[q_i(y),j_{kj}(x)] = \p_{t_i}j_{kj}(x)\chi(x>z) - \Or_{ikj}(x,z). \eeq We can now evaluate the effect of the deformation on the currents (here we take the point-splitting parameter $\epsilon=0$ for simplicity): \beqa -[\ri X_{ab},j_{ki}(x)] &=& \int_0^R \dd y\,\big( \p_{t_a}j_{ki}(x)\chi(x<y) q_b(y) +\Or_{aki}(x,y)q_b(y)\big) \n &&\ +\int_0^R \dd z\,\big( q_a(z) \p_{t_b}j_{ki}(x)\chi(x>z) -q_a(z) \Or_{bki}(x,z)\big)\n &=& \p_{t_k}j_{ai}(x) \int_x^R\dd y\, q_b(y) + \int_0^x \dd z\,q_a(z)\,\p_{t_k}j_{bi}(x) + A_{abki}(x) \eeqa where \beq A_{abki}(x)= \int_0^R \dd y\,\Or_{aki}(x,y)q_b(y)-\int_0^R \dd z\,q_a(z)\Or_{bki}(x,z) \eeq is a local observable at $x$.
 Therefore \beqa [\ri X_{ab},j_{ki}(x)] &=&-\p_{t_k}\Big(j_{ai}(x) \int_x^R\dd y\, q_b(y) + \int_0^x \dd z\,q_a(z)\,j_{bi}(x)\Big)\n &\;& +\;j_{ai}(x)j_{kb}(x)-j_{ai}(x)j_{kb}(R) - j_{ka}(x)j_{bi}(x)+j_{ka}(0)j_{bi}(x)- A_{abki}(x).\n \eeqa

-By noticing that the total momentum $P=p^kQ_k$ for some set $p^k$, we see that $q_i=p^kj_{ki}$, and thus by contracting \eqref{Xjderivation} with $p^k$ we obtain the deformation of charge densities \beqa [\ri X_{ab},q_{i}(x)] &=&\p \Big(j_{ai}(x) \int_x^R\dd y\, q_b(y) + \int_0^x \dd z\,q_a(z)\,j_{bi}(x)\Big)\n &\;&+\,j_{ai}(x)q_{b}(x) -j_{ai}(x)q_b(R) - q_{a}(x)j_{bi}(x) +q_a(0)j_{bi}(x)- p^kA_{abki}(x). \eeqa Here $\p = -p^k \partial_{t_k} = -\ii [P,\cdot]$ is the space-derivative operator.
+By noticing that the total momentum $P=p^kQ_k$ for some set $p^k$, we see that $q_i=p^kj_{ki}$, and thus by contracting \eqref{Xjderivation} with $p^k$ we obtain the deformation of charge densities \beqa [\ri X_{ab},q_{i}(x)] &=&\p \Big(j_{ai}(x) \int_x^R\dd y\, q_b(y) + \int_0^x \dd z\,q_a(z)\,j_{bi}(x)\Big)\\ &\;&+\,j_{ai}(x)q_{b}(x) -j_{ai}(x)q_b(R) - q_{a}(x)j_{bi}(x) +q_a(0)j_{bi}(x)- p^kA_{abki}(x).\no \eeqa Here $\p = -p^k \partial_{t_k} = -\ii [P,\cdot]$ is the space-derivative operator.
 Note how it is different from the derivative with respect to the parameter $x$.
 Replacing $\p$ by $\p_x$ can be achieved by simultaneously deleting the terms $+j_{ai}(x)q_b(R)$ and $-q_a(0)j_{bi}(x)$ in the second line, because of the boundary terms at $R$ and 0 in the first line.
 We can then use the methods of Refs.~\cite{doyon_note_2017,doyon_free_2020} to establish \beq p^kA_{abki} = (j_{ai}(x) + j_{ia}(x)) q_b(x)-q_a(x)(j_{bi}(x)+j_{ib}(x)), \eeq and we obtain \beqa [\ri X_{ab},q_{i}(x)] &=&\p\Big(j_{ai}(x) \int_x^R\dd y\, q_b(y) + \int_0^x \dd z\,q_a(z)\,j_{bi}(x)\Big)\n &\;&-\,j_{ia}(x)q_{b}(x) -j_{ai}(x)q_b(R)+q_{a}(x)j_{ib}(x)+q_a(0)j_{bi}(x). \eeqa

 Note that we cannot obtain the commutator $\ii[X_{a,b},Q_i]$ by integrating \eqref{eq_q_def} over $x\in[0,R]$: Eq.~\eqref{eq_q_def} is valid only for $\iota<x<R_\iota$.
 For $x$ near to $0\equiv R$, additional boundary terms appear.
-Taking into account such boundary terms, the commutator with the total charge is instead given by Eqs.~(2), (3) and (5) in the main text, that is:
+Taking into account such boundary terms, the commutator with the total charge is instead given by Eqs.~\eqref{deform1}, \eqref{deform2} and \eqref{chgQgamma}, that is: